owncloud/cs3api-validator/README.md

 ### Run with go test

-You can run the tests with the built in go test command.
+You can run the tests with the built-in go test command.
 The command passes its flags to the godog test suite.
 The test suite needs one flag to be set: The network address of the running system under test.
 It defaults to `localhost:9142` and you can set it using the ``--endpoint``flag.

 > **_NOTE:_** If you want to use the godog flags you need to prefix them with ``godog.flagname``.